vikram-codes/subscription-tracker/README.md

 Manage recurring subscriptions with ease.
 Built with Node.js, Express, and MongoDB, SubDub is a RESTful API that helps users track renewals, receive email reminders, and stay on top of payments.

+> **Note:** This is a learning project focused on backend development - no frontend included!

 ---

 ## 🔧 Tech Stack